AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/share_the_screen_ios.md

 ## Reference

+This section provides reference information you may need when sharing the screen.

+### Sample project

 Agora provides an open-source sample project that implements [sharing the screen](https://github.com/AgoraIO/API-Examples/tree/dev/3.6.200/iOS) on GitHub.
 You can try the sample project and view the source code.

 The following table lists the main code files for the sample project: